I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 Coins or Pentacles?

-It is thought that Pentacles are the final suit in the tarot because they represent the final manifestation of the emotions, thoughts and actions that have gone before in the other three suits.
+Pentacles are considered to be the last suit in the tarot order because they represent the final manifestation of the emotions, thoughts and actions that have been previously expressed in the other three suits.
 In other words, physical reality, being the densest plane of existence, takes a combination of the other planes to become visible and touchable.
-For example, a table could not exist without the thought, idea, inspiration, design and skill that came first.
+For example, a table could not exist without the thought, idea, inspiration, design and skill that came before and during its manufacture.
 Therefore, the King of Pentacles is the culmination of all the other minor arcana.

 Characteristics of the King of Pentacles